NRCan-IETS-CE-O-HBC/HTAP-projects/NBC-tiered-code/solar-threshold-study/documentation.md

 #### Objectives:  ####

-1. Propose a requirement limiting a designer's ability to trade-off reduced heating for increased cooling loads as a means to meet upper tiers
+1. Propose a performance compliance requirement that will reduce the risks of overheating in homes, by limiting design chocies that are well understood to contribute to overheating.[^1].
 2. Develop evidence supporting that requirement, and identifying how the requirement is likely to limit home design.

+[^1]: These features include high-gain windows, high window-to-floor-area ratios, and windows oriented east and west.

 #### Guiding principles: ####